Natural Stress Relief and Reversal of Aging

 The opposite of stress

-The physiological response during TM has been found to be the extreme opposite of your body’s stress response.
+The physiological response during TM has been found to be the opposite of your body’s stress response.
 As your mind experiences quieter, subtler levels of the thinking process, and then transcends thought altogether, your body gains a state of profound rest, much deeper than ordinary relaxation.
-This deep, healing rest allows for accumulated knots of stress to be released—studies show that the body naturally restores balance where needed.
+This deep, healing rest allows for accumulated knots of stress to be released—studies show that the body’s natural balance is restored.

 Research has found that TM practice has a truly holistic effect on health, with normalization of hormone levels, blood pressure and measurable improvements in diabetes, cholesterol, cardiovascular health and brain functioning.
 The body starts to maintain a more rested, calm and energetic style of functioning even outside of meditation, making us more resilient to stress.